HudsonAlpha/skills-pe/README.md

 Complete the following instructions to meet the defined objectives.

+This guide and its associated scripts assume that the SSH public key has not already been imported to DigitalOcean and that the droplet does not already exist.
+If they currently exist, they will need to be deleted before continuing the automated setup process.

 The necessary SSH key pair has already been generated using "ssh-keygen -b 2048 -t rsa -f ~/.ssh/id_rsa.ha-do-chozian -q -N "" -C chozian@TempForHA" and placed in this repo.

 First, download and install doctl, a command line tool for DigitalOcean services, on your Mac or Linux box according to the section titled "Option 2 – Download a Release from GitHub" in the README.md at https://github.com/digitalocean/doctl.